 EAST DAVISON VILLAGE EDGING FRAMEWORK PLAN

-Establishing guidelines to improve privately-owned properties and to catalyze neighborhood connections through smaller, affordable “edge” improvements.
+Design Guidelines to improve privately-owned properties and catalyze neighborhood connections through small and affordable improvements.

 Detroit, Michigan